DamonOehlman/slimver-spec/README.md

 - `~` expressions are supported, but are __EXACTLY THE SAME__ as `^` expressions

-- `.x` expressions also be supported.
+- `n.x.x` expressions also supported.

 #### Range Examples